Predestination and Human Responsibility

 This was the result of God’s decision before the foundation of the world.
 God had chosen and men responded.
 At the end of the chapter we read this,

-Scripture is clear that God chose and man must choose,
+Scripture is clear that God chose and man must believe.

-But someone will say, “But how can that be if God is fair?”
+But someone may ask, “But how can it be that we must believe and yet He decides who will be saved?”
 The Apostle Paul had an answer for that question.
 Even the apostle realized that this paradox did not seem fair and so he wrote the following to the Christians in Rome,

 Rebekah had two twins in her womb: Jacob and Esau.
 Yet, before either child could perform a moral deed, a wrong one or a right one, God decided that one would serve the younger.
 God made the decision.
 The decision had nothing to do with a sinful act of either child.